 Information on foreign credential assessment and recognition: description and procedures can be found atInformation on assessment and the recognition of foreign qualifications.

 Entry and residence requirements

 Foreigners enter the territory of the Republic of Armenian through border-control points.
 The citizens of the EU member-states and the Schengen Acquis states are exempted from the visa requirement.
 The citizens of mentioned countries are entitled to stay in Armenia without a visa up to 180 days per year.
 British Nationals do not require an entry visa to Armenia.
 They must have valid passport.
 Minor foreigners may enter Armenia accompanied by parents, a parent or any other legal representative.
-Entry requirement can be found on
+View entry requirements](http://www.mfa.am/en/visa).

 Residence permits are issued by Passport and Visa Department of the Police of Armenia to foreigners who have come to the Republic of Armenia on contractual basis or for private reasons; to the foreign students studying in the educational institutions of Armenia; to foreign journalists, researchers and persons invited to public or religious service; and to the refugees.

 The temporary residence permit is granted for up to one year, and may be extended every time for a period of not more than one year.
-Residence requirements can be found on
+View residence requirements .

 Yerevan 0069 Armenia

 Foreign citizens who have a valid residence permit for Armenia are entitled to receive state subsidies.

 Driving licences and vehicles